tmgthb/Autonomous-Agents/README.md

 #### About intelligent behaviour

-- Yann Lecun (2024) in Lex Fridman [podcast](https://www.youtube.com/watch?v=5t1vTLU7s40) states four characters of intelligence behaviour: 1.
-Capacity to undertand the physical world, 2.
-The ability to remember and retrieve things, 3.
-Persistent memory, 4.The ability to reason and plan.
+- Yann Lecun (2024) in Lex Fridman [podcast](https://www.youtube.com/watch?v=5t1vTLU7s40) states four characters of intelligence behaviour:

+  - Capacity to undertand the physical world,
+  - The ability to remember and retrieve things,
+  - Persistent memory,
+  - The ability to reason and plan.